Motorized scooter: Safety

 A consumer association in Belgium tested e-scooters, concluding that a bicycle was preferable, citing many problems with the devices, including in particular battery failure and very poor braking in wet conditions.
 E-scooters were regulated as toys, without the safety considerations required for vehicles.

 When electric kick scooters were introduced in Norway, the media reported a high increase in accidents, including several deaths.
-A study conducted by tech site Tek.no in August 2021 concluded that accidents were 5-7 times more likely on an electric kick scooter than a regular bicycle.

 In Britain as of late 2021 privately owned e-scooters could not be used on public roads or footways; during a trial from mid-2020 until late 2022 rental scooters could be used on roads, but not footways, by users with an appropriate driving licence.
 At the time private scooters were widely used, illegally, on footways and roads.
 There were safety concerns—scooter accidents were causing injuries more like motorcycles than pedal cycles.
 Privately owned scooters were banned from carriage on London public transport after a spate of battery fires.

 Regulation

+National regulation differences exist on some aspects, including: usage of the bicycle infrastructure, pavement ban, pavement speed, legal liability insurance, helmet, age, allowed location, top design speed, training.

 Australia

 In Queensland, the laws around the use of e-scooters and other personal mobility devices are made and enforced by the state government.

-While some local governments in Queensland have not allowed Lime Scooter trials, Brisbane City Council is currently undertaking a Lime Scooter trial and has invited tenders for two scooter contracts in the city.
+While some local governments in Queensland have not allowed Lime Scooter trials, Brisbane City Council is currently undertaking a Lime Scooter trial, along with Neuron Mobility and has invited tenders for two scooter contracts in the city.

 In the ACT, the framework for personal mobility devices was amended to include e-scooters and other similar devices from 20 December 2019, permitting use on footpaths, shared paths, bicycle paths and the bicycle side of separated paths.
 Bicycle helmets are required to be worn.

+Perth became the latest City to announce an e scooter trial, which launched in March 2023.
+This was suspended in June 2025, as a result of a pedestrians death due to a drunk driver.